SadS4ndWiCh/satmwf/README.md

 ```

 In `MSG` message is require specifies the `author_id` and `nick` to validate if
-client exists in the room and the `nick` is to help UI be able to shows who send
+client exists in the room and to help UI be able to shows who send the message.
-the message without using `author_id`;

 ### Connection flow: